ZeroWave022/twitter-clone/docs/release3/contribution.md

 ## Member 2 – _Nathaniel Førrisdahl_

 During this project, I implemented several core features related to post creation and retweet functionality.
-I created the Post class and developed the makeNewPostController, ensuring that new posts could be created and handled consistently across the system.
+I created the `Post` class and developed the `makeNewPostController`, ensuring that new posts could be created and handled consistently across the system.
-I also implemented retweets end-to-end, which required coordinated changes in the API layer, persistence layer, service logic, and PostController.
+I also implemented retweets end-to-end, which required coordinated changes in the **API layer**, **persistence layer**, **service logic**, and `PostController`.

-In addition to backend work, I implemented the user interface for retweeting and ensured the retweet functionality was fully integrated and intuitive from a user perspective.
+In addition to backend development, I implemented the **user interface for retweeting** and ensured the retweet functionality was fully integrated and intuitive from a user perspective.

-To maintain code reliability, I wrote tests for the makeNewPostController and PostController to test retweet functionality and UI.
+To maintain code reliability, I wrote tests for the `makeNewPostController`, the retweet handling in the `PostController`, and the UI to verify that the functionality behaved as intended.
-I participated in reviewing and providing feedback on pull requests to support code quality and team collaboration.
+I also participated in reviewing and providing feedback on pull requests to help support code quality and team collaboration.

-Another key contribution was troubleshooting build and runtime issues in Eclipse Che, helping ensure that the project could run smoothly in the shared development environment.
+Another key contribution was troubleshooting build and runtime issues in **Eclipse Che**, helping ensure that the project could run smoothly in the shared development environment.
 Overall, my work contributed to both the development of major features and the stability of the project setup.

 ---